Jesssullivan/momo/README.md

 # Or if Arduino is installed at $HOME, something along the lines of:
 cp -rf Joystick ~/Arduino/libraries

-cd momo
+cd momo/utb

-# edit the main.h (pinout, logging, etc):
+# edit the config.h (pinout, logging, etc):
-nano main.h
+nano config.h

 # compile and upload from your shell
 # (alternatively your can use the Arduino IDE uploader)